 There are many types of legal services a recipient may provide to incarcerated persons consistent with the restriction in Part 1637.
-For example, a recipient may provide representation for:
+For example, a recipient may provide representation for the following activities, unless doing so involves civil litigation.
+In some jurisdictions these activities involve administrative proceedings rather than litigation.

-- Expunging criminal records. - Correcting inaccurate criminal records. - Reinstating revoked or suspended driver's licenses. - Modifying child support orders. - Securing health insurance for individuals soon to be released from prison. - Administrative proceedings that do not challenge the conditions of that person's incarceration, such as those involving veterans' benefits, Social Security or SSI benefits, or overpayment collections. - Preparing documents such as powers of attorney, medical directives and wills.
+- Expunging criminal records. - Correcting inaccurate criminal records. - Reinstating revoked or suspended driver's licenses. - Modifying child support orders. - Securing health insurance for individuals soon to be released from prison. - Administrative proceedings that do not challenge the conditions of that person's incarceration, such as those involving veterans' benefits, Social Security or SSI benefits, or overpayment collections. - Preparing documents such as powers of attorney, medical directives, and wills.